maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) DDPG

 ## Notes:
+Look at end of doc for a list of shorthands used.
+However, it should be self explanatory in the notes what the word is.

 ## Policy Gradient
 ### Trust Region Policy Optimization (TRPO) (Under construction)